-- The dirtiest parts of a case are usually the top and the bottom, as the majority of dust will end up settling there.
+- The dirtiest parts of a case are usually at the top and bottom, as the majority of the dust will end up settling there.
 Use a cloth to wipe this dust away.
 If the bottom of the case has gathered up a significant amount of dust, you may want to use a vacuum cleaner.

 - If your case has fans mounted on it, the biggest problem will be getting rid of the dust stuck to the fan blades.
 You may need to remove the fans from the case if they are hard to reach.
 To clean them, simply dip a cotton swab in alcohol and rub away!

 In this section, we will take a look at how to clean a CPU, a GPU, and a power supply, along with everything else that’s inside your computer case.

 What You Will Need

 Let’s quickly go over the tools that you’ll need to clean your PC thoroughly.
 These are as follows:

 - A screwdriver, used for cleaning but for removing individual components or disassembling the entire PC, if needed.
 Either a slot or a cross-slot screwdriver will be fine.